-I personally found it very strange that Barbara Kopple chose to paint such a rosy picture of transition in this film when she’s known for her focus on social justice.
+I personally found it very strange that Barbara Kopple chose to paint such a rosy picture of transition in this film when she’s best known for her focus on social justice (in films such as her Oscar-winning doc Harlan County, USA).
 At this point, it’s all but impossible not to come to the conclusion that Gigi’s depiction of her life has been framed, as most selfies are, from the most flattering angle possible.
 Gigi’s story is like a fairy-tale princess version of the trans experience, complete with the fantastical dresses and neatly wrapped up ending.
 This is by no means bad or unenjoyable, but if you’re looking for a realistic documentary about what it’s like to be trans in America, This is Everything probably will not satisfy.

 Top Photo: GiGi Gorgeous...
 Gorgeous!!!

 Bottom Photo: Gigi and her family.

 Photo credit: SelectNext

 Tiffany, a female friend of Gigi’s, is often with her onscreen, and she and Gigi talk about Gigi’s transition.

 Incredible accomplishment!
 Years of footage artfully compressed into tight narrative that speaks passionately on multiple levels.
 Kudos to filmmaker Barbara Kopple.
 See This Now!
 (JLH: 5/5)